Primera Fuerza: History

 The 1930–31 season was suspended after two days, when Asturias, Atlante, Germania, Club Mexico and Marte requested permission to remodel Campo Asturias (not to be confused with the Parque Asturias, built until 1936) which was in poor condition, to make their home games there; to the disagreement of Real España, Necaxa (both who owned their own parks) and América.
 This coupled with the conflict arose with the Real Federación Española de Fútbol, which had asked the FMF to disable Gaspar Rubio who had signed for Real España.
 It got to the point of suspension of the three clubs who unsuccessfully tried to make a parallel tournament and the Federation decided to suspend the season to definitively resolve administrative problems.
-After months of conflict, smoothed asperities and the competition were renamed as Liga Mayor, to organize two competitions: the Campeonato Preferente consisted of six teams, and the Primera Ordinaria, that served as a promotion division.
-This competition had durability and grew to cluster up to 16 teams.
+After months of conflict, smoothed asperities and the competition was renamed as Liga Mayor, to organize two competitions: the Campeonato Preferente consisted of six clubs, and the Primera Ordinaria, that served as a promotion division.
+This competition had durability and grew to cluster up to 16 club.

 Club Necaxa, founded by members of Compañía de Luz y Fuerza del Centro, was an unforgettable dynasty in the decade 1930–40 known as the "11 brothers"; the first team to win promotion, won four league titles and the Copa México twice, becoming the first "Campeonísimo" in Mexico.
 Among the ranks of the "11 brothers" also arises a top Mexican football legends: Horacio Casarín.

 In the 1931–32 season, Veracruz SC were invited and also played the following season, although all their matches were played in Mexico City.
 In the 1938–39 season, CD Euzkadi was included when it was formed because the Basque Country national football team was refused permission by FIFA to play with affiliated teams.
 In 1937, during the Spanish Civil War, the first Basque President José Antonio Aguirre, had decided to send a Basque football club abroad in order to raise funds for the civil war that was taking place in Spain.
 When their homeland was captured by their enemies the players dared not return home.
 The Basques, under the name Club Deportivo Euzkadi, were allowed into the league and developed a fierce rivalry with traditional all Hispanic teams (Real España and Asturias) and despite winning 13 of the 17 games played, they came out of the tournament as runners-up to Asturias.
 At the end of the season, the team disbanded and the players became part of the Liga Mayor teams or other leagues.